electric-sql/pglite/docs/docs/api.md

 `await PGlite.create(dataDir: string, options: PGliteOptions)`<br />
 `await PGlite.create(options: PGliteOptions)`

-There is also an additional `PGlite.create()` static method that returns a Promise resolving to the new PGlite instance.
-There are a couple of advatanges to using the static method:
+There is also a `PGlite.create()` static method that returns a promise, resolving to the new PGlite instance.
+There are a couple of advantages to using the static method:

-- The Promise awaits the [`.waitReady`](#waitready) promise ensureing that database has fully initiated.
+- This awaits the [`.waitReady`](#waitready) promise, ensuring that the database has fully initiated.
-- When using TypeScript and extensions the returned PGlite instance will have the extensions namespace on it's type.
-This is not possible with the standard constructor.
+- When using TypeScript and extensions, the returned PGlite instance will have the extensions namespace on its type.
+This is not possible with the standard constructor due to limitation with TypeScript.

 #### `dataDir`

-Path to the directory to store the Postgres database.
+Path to the directory for storing the Postgres database.
 You can provide a url scheme for various storage backends:

 - `file://` or unprefixed<br />
   File system storage, available in Node and Bun.